OB-lab/James_et_al._2021-MBE/README.md

 ./plink --vcf all_rel_50pp_80md_HWE_MAF0.05.vcf --exclude all_outliers_IDs.txt --export vcf --allow-extra-chr --out all_rel_50pp_80md_HWE_MAF0.05_neutral
 ```

-####Selection of unlinked SNPs
+### Selection of unlinked SNPs for the *full-unlinked dataset*

-To obtain unlinked SNPs (~one SNP per rad tag), we used ```PLINK``` to keep one SNP per 2000bp.
+To obtain unlinked SNPs (~one SNP per rad tag), we used ```PLINK``` to retain one SNP per 2000bp.

 ```
 ./plink --vcf all_rel_50pp_80md_HWE_MAF0.05_neutral.vcf --make-bed --bp-space 2000 --allow-extra-chr --vcf-half-call m  --export vcf --out all_rel_50pp_80md_HWE_MAF0.05_neutral_unlinked
 ```

-This is the *full-unlinked dataset*, used to construct the phylogeny, and for the population structure analysis across all populations.
+This was the final filtering step of the *full-unlinked dataset*, which was used to construct the phylogeny, and for the population structure analysis across all populations.

 # Phylogeny

-We used IQ-TREE to generate a maximum likelihood phylogeny with the *full-unlinked dataset* .
-We first used ```PGDspider``` to convert the VCF file to a fasta file. ```FastaToCounts.py``` was then used to convert the fasta file to a counts file.
+We used ```IQ-TREE``` to generate a maximum likelihood phylogeny with the *full-unlinked dataset* with the polymorphisms-aware phylogenetic model.
+We first used ```PGDspider``` to convert the VCF file to a fasta file. ```FastaToCounts.py``` was then used to convert the fasta file to a counts file, found here: https://github.com/pomo-dev/PoMo/blob/master/scripts/FastaToCounts.py.

 ```
 FastaToCounts.py all_rel_50pp_80md_HWE_MAF0.05_neutral_unlinked_renamed.fasta.gz all_rel_50pp_80md_HWE_MAF0.05_neutral_unlinked_renamed.counts
 ```

 This counts file summarises the allele frequencies for each population.
 We then used ```ModelFinder``` to determine the best-fit substitution model for the data.
 The D09 population from Western Australia was assigned as the outgroup.

 ```
 iqtree -s all_rel_50pp_80md_HWE_MAF0.05_neutral_unlinked_renamed.counts -m MF -o D09 -pre ModelFinder
 ```

-TVMe+FQ+P+N9+G4 was the best substitution model, and we increased the virtual population size (N) to maximum value of 19, as recommended by Schrempf et al. (2016).
+*TVMe+FQ+P+N9+G4* was the best substitution model, and we increased the virtual population size (*N*) to maximum value of 19, as recommended by Schrempf et al. (2016).
 We then constructed the phylogeny.
 Branch support was performed using ```UFboot``` (10,000 replicates) and ```SH-aLRT``` (10,000 replicates).

 ```
 iqtree -s all_rel_50pp_80md_HWE_MAF0.05_neutral_unlinked_renamed.counts -m TVMe+FQ+P+N19+G4 -o D09 -bb 10000 -alrt 10000 -pre run1
 ```

-To assess convergence, we undertook 10 separate runs of above IQ-TREE code and examined tree topology (which remained unchanged with 10 independent runs).
+To assess convergence, we undertook 10 separate runs of above ```IQ-TREE``` code and examined tree topology (which remained unchanged with 10 independent runs).
 We also ensured that the log-likelihood values were stable at the end of each run.

+# Population structure and admixture

 .....